Engine: Automobiles

 The first commercially successful automobile, created by Karl Benz, added to the interest in light and powerful engines.
-The lightweight gasoline internal combustion engine, operating on a four-stroke Otto cycle, has been the most successful for light automobiles, while the more efficient Diesel engine is used for trucks and buses.
-However, in recent years, turbo Diesel engines have become increasingly popular, especially outside of the United States, even for quite small cars.
+The lightweight gasoline internal combustion engine, operating on a four-stroke Otto cycle, has been the most successful for light automobiles, while the thermally more-efficient Diesel engine is used for trucks and buses.
+However, in recent years, turbocharged Diesel engines have become increasingly popular in automobiles, especially outside of the United States, even for quite small cars.

-Horizontally opposed pistons
+Horizontally-opposed pistons

 In 1896, Karl Benz was granted a patent for his design of the first engine with horizontally opposed pistons.
 His design created an engine in which the corresponding pistons move in horizontal cylinders and reach top dead center simultaneously, thus automatically balancing each other with respect to their individual momentum.
-Engines of this design are often referred to as flat engines because of their shape and lower profile.
-They were used in the Volkswagen Beetle, the Citroën 2CV, some Porsche and Subaru cars, many BMW and Honda motorcycles, and propeller aircraft engines.
+Engines of this design are often referred to as “flat” or “boxer” engines due to their shape and low profile.
+They were used in the Volkswagen Beetle, the Citroën 2CV, some Porsche and Subaru cars, many BMW and Honda motorcycles.
+Opposed four- and six-cylinder engines continue to be used as a power source in small, propeller-driven aircraft.